 What can I spend my HSA funds on?

 See the HSA Eligible Expense List

-Once you are enrolled in the HSA through your benefit elections in Workday, Optum will send you a registration email with instructions on how to open and manage your account online.
-Your HSA will be available to you once you activate your Optum account (after the first of the new year or the first of the month following your date of hire).
+Your HSA will be available to you once you activate your account (after the first of the new year or the first of the month following your date of hire).
 As it is a debit account, you will only be able to use the funds currently available in your account.
 You will only be able to cover expenses incurred after your HSA was established.
-Optum will send you a debit card after you open your account, or you can submit claims online for reimbursement.
-Please contact Optum directly for assistance with your account.
-If you would like to make a change to your HSA monthly contribution during the year, please contact email@example.com and we will make the change in Workday for you.
+Fidelity will send you a debit card after you open your account, or you can submit claims online for reimbursement.
+Please contact Fidelity directly for assistance with your account.
+If you would like to make a change to your HSA monthly contribution during the year, please contact Fidelity at 800-343-0860 and they can assist you.
 You will need to re-elect the HSA every year during Open Enrollment to continue the benefit.